gouravkhunger/jekyll-auto-authors/README.md

   sort_reverse: true
 ```

-This is pagination for the posts.
-Each page should get 9 posts at max.
+This configuration will be used for the pagination on the generated author pages.
+The above example defines that each page should get 9 posts at max.
 The permalink of first page is same, but the later pages get `/page/:num` appended to it. `:num` gets converted to the page number.

 To learn more about the pagination setup, please refer to the [pagionation guide](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-GENERATOR.md) of `jekyll-paginate-v2` plugin.

 Now we'll define the autopages config for authors. `jekyll-paginate-v2` has autopage support for tags, categories and collections by default.
-[Read more on Autopages](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-AUTOPAGES.md)
+[Read more on Autopages](https://github.com/sverrirs/jekyll-paginate-v2/blob/master/README-AUTOPAGES.md).

 But it doesn't support autopages for authors.
 Adding the `jekyll-auto-authors` plugin makes it possible!